lore/lore/docs/tutorial/Step6.md

 It's important to mention that Lore itself is a singleton.
 Any component that requires lore through `var lore = require('lore')` receives the same instance as every other component.
-There is good and bad to this approach, and it may change overtime, but for now it was a conscious decision based on the good outweighing the bad.
+There is good and bad to this approach, and it may change overtime, but for now it was a conscious decision that the good outweighed the bad.

 So while you may not be able to control whether lore is exposed as a singleton, you can control whether it's exposed as a global variable or not.
 If you don't want it to be, remove the `window.lore = lore` line, and then explicitly `require('lore')` in every file that needs it.

-Also, it is fairly likely that as React's `context` is better understood, we will update the framework to make `lore` accessible through `context`, and recommend that approach over the others.
+Also, it is fairly likely that as React's `context` becomes better understood, we will update the framework to make `lore` accessible through `context`, and recommend that approach over the others.

 ### Connect the ColorCreator Component